iterate-ch/docs/CLI/index.md

 ## Uploads with `--upload`

-### Glob pattern support for selecting files to transfer
+### Glob Pattern Support for Selecting Files to Transfer

 If your shell supports glob expansion you can use a wildcard pattern to select files for upload like `duck --upload ftps://<hostname>/directory/ ~/*.jpg`.